daniel-aguilar/daniel-aguilar.github.io/about.md

 Hi, my name is Daniel Aguilar.
 I'm a software developer from [Costa Rica][costa_rica].

-I like to describe myself as enthusiastic and passionate, and not just about my craft.
+I like to describe myself as enthusiastic and passionate, and not just about programming.
 I'm always looking for ways of bettering myself and improving things around me.

 Reading and learning about new stuff is one of my hobbies.
 I think learning by doing is a very effective way of discovering and applying unfamiliar concepts.